Nicky Chinn

-Nicholas Barry Chinn (born 16 May 1945) is an English-American songwriter and record producer.
+Nicholas Barry Chinn (born 16 May 1945) is a British-American songwriter and record producer.
 Together with Mike Chapman he had a long string of hit singles in the US and UK in the 1970s and early 1980s, including several international number-one records.
-The duo wrote hits for The Sweet, Suzi Quatro, Mud, New World, Arrows, Racey, Smokie, Tina Turner, Huey Lewis and the News, Exile and Toni Basil.
+The duo wrote hits for the Sweet, Suzi Quatro, Mud, New World, Arrows, Racey, Smokie, Tina Turner, Huey Lewis and the News, Exile and Toni Basil.

 Career

 Chinn was born in London to an affluent Jewish family that owned a string of service stations and car sales distributorships.
 As a young man his talent for writing successful pop songs was obvious and within a month or two of his first efforts as a songwriter, Chinn co-wrote with Mike d'Abo the two main songs for the hit film, There's a Girl in My Soup (1970).

 It was at this point that Chinn met Australian-born Mike Chapman, who was a waiter at a night club Chinn frequented, and they decided to team up.
 Chapman was already a professional musician and songwriter with the band Tangerine Peel, and the two quickly joined up with Mickie Most's RAK label.
 They began writing songs for a new glam rock band, The Sweet, and their compositions accounted for all the singles the band released in their early years.